sunu/url-normalizer/README.md

 - Dropping trailing `?` in case of empty query string
 - Stripping redundant `/` in the path

+# Python version

+For now, Python 3 only.

 # Installation

 Install using `pip`